relrod/etherpad-example/README.md

 ==============================

 This git repository helps you get up and running quickly w/ a Etherpad installation on OpenShift Express.
-The backend database is MySQL and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
+The backend database is MongoDB and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
 You can name your application whatever you want.
 However, the name of the database will always match the application so you might have to update .openshift/action_hooks/build.